 Participant Death before Retirement (and after Divorce): Option D

-During marriage, the spouse, after a year of marriage, is the default member-survivor, or 12(2)d beneficiary, but a MA SERS participant can also fill out a SERS Option D Form for Active Members to specify a different member-survivor beneficiary, who can only be a child, parent, sibling, or unmarried former spouse.
+During marriage, the spouse, after a year of marriage, is the default member-survivor, or 12(2)d beneficiary, but a MA SERS participant can also fill out a SERS Option D Form for Active Members to specify a different member-survivor beneficiary, who can only be a child, parent, sibling, or former spouse who never remarried.
 The benefit and beneficiary are referred to as “member-survivor”, or “12(2)(d)”, after section §12(2)(d) of Chapter 32 that specifies this benefit.
+If the member has an eligible spouse (married for more than 1 year), the eligible spouse would have to waive their right to any pension benefits (which is probably unlikely) in order for a different beneficiary to receive them.

 The 11(2)c, lump-sum benefit is generally less valuable but more flexible about beneficiaries.
 This death benefit, unlike the 12(2)d benefit, can have multiple beneficiaries, and it can have contingent beneficiaries.
 It pays the beneficiary the “annuity savings account” balance that was in the participant’s account.
 The 11(2)c, lump-sum benefit is only paid if there is no beneficiary for the 12(2)d member-survivor benefit.
 MA SERS members select their 11(2)c beneficiary on this MSRB 11(2)c lump sum beneficiary selection form.

-The 12(2)d, member-survivor benefit can be very valuable to an unmarried ex-spouse because if the participant dies before retirement, the member-survivor beneficiary receives the equivalent of the Option C lifetime of pension benefit payments.
+The 12(2)d, member-survivor benefit can be very valuable to an ex-spouse who has not remarried, because if the participant (who has not been married for a year to a new spouse) dies before retirement, the member-survivor beneficiary receives the equivalent of the Option C lifetime of pension benefit payments.
 This member-survivor benefit can have a value as high as hundreds of thousands of dollars.

 MTRS members, unlike MA SERS members, have a single form on which they can specify a 12(2)d member-survivor beneficiary and/or an 11(2)c lump sum beneficiary.
 Download this MTRS Beneficiary Designation Form here.